Fall 2016 audition information

-- Saxophonists should audition on whichever saxophone (alto/tenor/baritone) they own and are most comfortable with; parts will be assigned.
+- Saxophonists may audition on alto, tenor, or baritone; parts will be assigned.

-- All instruments other than drums may optionally prepare the improvisation portion.
+- All instruments (other than drums) may optionally prepare the improvisation portion if they wish to be considered for improvised solos for performances.
 Improvisation is not required for participation in the band.

-- The “Times Square” recording may be used for reference in practicing the prepared piece.
-Measure 91 is at about 2:50 on the recording.
+- The “A Warm Breeze” recording may be used for reference in practicing the prepared piece.

 For all instrumentalists: